sociomantic-tsunami/zoidberg/api.md

 createKeyframe( initialState )
 ```

-Creates and returns a new Keyframe.
-The new Keyframe is stored in an internal Keyframe collection.
+Creates and returns a Keyframe.
+The Keyframe is stored in an internal Keyframe collection.

 **Arguments**